IcarusTheFly/user-management-api/README.md

 After that, I created basic CRUD operations for the "users" table, and I tested them with Postman.
 I created a file for routes, which will link fastify routes to controllers, which have their own file.
 Then, I also created a file for services, as I felt more comfortable separating the queries to the DB from the controllers.
 That seems more scalable to me, as in the future, if we need to change the way we connect with the database, we can modify only the service file, and not the controllers.

-As for the schema, I saw that many people use "zod" for schema validation.
+As for the schema, I realized that many people use "zod" for schema validation.
 However, I wanted to use a different approach.
 Digging into Fastify's documentation, I found that Fastify has a built-in schema validation system.
 Instead of adding schemas within a common `addSchema` function, I created a JSON schema file for each route.
 A new file specifically for schemas was created, and I was happy with how simple and clear it looks.

 Automatic validation is also great, but a in a long run, I personally like having my own validations.
 That's why I created a file for validations, and that helped to have an extra layer of validation, and return our custom errors, instead of just returning the default Fastify errors.